Vote by Mail was made a permanent part of Massachusetts elections in the 2022 VOTES Act.

 Registered voters should receive a vote by mail application in the mail.
 Simply fill it out, and return it in the enclosed envelope.

 Applications from the Secretary of State: If you applied to vote by mail for the Primary, and checked off the general election box, then you should be all set.
 If you did not do either of these things, you will be sent another application to vote by mail.
 You must be registered to vote in order to request a mail-in-ballot.
-If you would like to register to vote or check your registration status, click here.

 - State Primary ballot applications must be received by your election office by 5 p.m.
 August 29